http://www.aaa.com:8080/web1

 Example 13-18 Deleting a Virtual Server

-This example deletes the virtual server named sampleServer
+This example deletes the virtual server named sampleServer from

 asadmin> delete-virtual-server sampleServer